avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 We all have a defense mechanism that makes "it hard for you to accept your mistakes and weaknesses."

 This ego causes you to respond as if you are being attacked for an idea, even though you know it isn't personal.
 Your brain as an inner subconscious (intuitive and emotional) and a higher level of conscious awareness that makes logical decisions.
-They both fight to control you during the decision process, and it's your lower level you that responds strongly (with emotions) to criticism.
+They both fight to control you during the decision process, and it's your lower level "you" that responds strongly (with emotions) to criticism.

-### Your Blindspot
+### Your Blind Spot

-Blindspots are areas in which your "way of thinking prevents you from seeing things accurately."
+Blind spots are areas in which your "way of thinking prevents you from seeing things accurately."

 Mr. Dalio mentioned how some people can see the big picture vision but miss small details, while others are the opposite.
 Some are lateral while others are linear thinkers.
 Some people are task executors and people who are go-with-the-flow creators.
-In other words, each one of us thinks differently within our frame of reference, and we must accept that we have blindspots so others can help us out.
+In other words, each one of us thinks differently within our frame of reference, and we must accept that we have blind spots so others can help us out.

-It's similar to checking your blindspot in your car.
+It's similar to checking your blind spot in your car.
 There's the smart option -since you know the blind spot exists in the mirror, you check over your shoulder to make sure there isn't a car there.
-The other option is knowing the blindspot is there, but not caring so you merge without looking....ruh roh.
+The other option is knowing the blind spot is there, but not caring so you merge without looking....ruh roh.

 ## Change Your Perspective by Practicing Radical open-mindedness